► First spyshots of BMW i8 Roadster

 ► Debut Frankfurt 2017, on sale 2018

-Following a pair of i8 Spyder concepts – the first of which (the silver car) dates all the way back to 2012, the second (the orange car) to CES in 2016 – this hasty smartphone snaps show that BMW has finally figured out how to turn its high-tech hybrid into a convertible.
+Following a pair of i8 Spyder concepts – the first of which (the silver car) dates all the way back to 2012, the second (the orange car) to CES in 2016 – the prototype spotted cold-weather testing shows that BMW has finally figured out how to turn its high-tech hybrid into a convertible.

 What will the i8 convertible be called and when does it go on sale?